 Initially intended as a letter to her father, her first attempts at writing quickly developed into a daily habit that eventually would grow to an astounding 35,000 pages, win her popular and critical acclaim in the 1960s, and become one of the most remarkable oeuvres of life writing in the twentieth century.

 Among the various experiences recorded in the Diary, the most poignant descriptions relate to Nin’s travels and relocations, as each displacement forced her to face a new culture, each with its own disparate customs, values, and beliefs.”

 Writing shaped her life

 From the earliest of her diaries, written while still in her teens, to one of her last essays, published just a year before her death in 1977, it’s clear that writing was what she believed shaped her life and gave it meaning.
-Best known for her multi-volume series, The Diary of Anaïs Nin (if not for her tumultuous love life, whose affect on her work will be detailed in later chapters), she wrote these journals over the span of more than thirty years (not including her Early Diaries series).

 Though it’s generally believed that she wrote her Diaries with an eye toward eventual publication, it wasn’t until the 1960s that they were published and acclaimed as feminist classics, portraying one woman’s lifelong voyage of self-discovery.